Pikkuninja/Birdwatcher/README.md

   - Dagger.Android extension wasn't used, my current project at work uses it and I wanted to return to the roots for a change.

 # TODOs
-- A screen for viewing single sighting's details
+- A screen for viewing single observation's details
 - Better tests coverage, both unit and instrumentation
 - Add an About screen with notes and licenses of libraries used
 - Animate moving between screens
-- Better form error handling: currently errors in filling the add sighting form are reported 1 at a time
+- Better form error handling: currently errors in filling the add observation form are reported 1 at a time
-- Better feedback when saving the sighting is in progress, getting user's location with GPS can take a while
+- Better feedback when saving the observation is in progress, getting user's location with GPS can take a while
   - Maybe add a cancelation option too?
 - Remove LiveData from repository layer and replace it with Kotlin Flows
   - Might need switching to SQLDelight